openpbs/openpbs/test/fw/doc/commands.rst

 .. option:: --make-ug

-    To make users and groups as required for automated testing
+    To make users and groups as required for automated testing.This will create user home directories with 755 permission.If test user is not using this command for user creation then he/she has to make sure that the home directories should have 755 permission.

 To setup, start, and add (to the server) multiple MoMs::